 Celebrate, nurture, serve: These verbs are all status-quo – they do not challenge or move us in any direction.
 They are as positive as motherhood, baseball, and apple pie.
 There is nothing to object to here, nor is there anything great to aspire to.
 These verbs do not recognize nor address the trauma we have experienced or the deep needs of the world we live in.

 Our: The possessive pronoun refers back to an "us" - but we know there are varying degrees of "our" belonging and ownership, as some communities are considered central, while others are marginal.
-White communities exhibit a greater sense of belonging and ownership in the presbytery, in general, and BIPOC communities, particularly immigrant communities and those that are fellowships or worshiping communities but not chartered congregations, exhibit less.
-What needs to be acknowledged is that the presbytery was founded by and for white communities, with BIPOC communities imperfectly grafted in over our 175-year history.
+White communities exhibit a greater sense of belonging and ownership in our presbytery, in general, and BIPOC communities, particularly immigrant communities and those that are fellowships or worshiping communities but not chartered congregations, exhibit less.
+What needs to be acknowledged is that our presbytery was founded by and for white communities, with BIPOC communities imperfectly grafted in over our 175-year history.
 The foundational system of white ownership, belonging, and entitlement continues today.

 Communities: We must ask: Is it truly the wider community in which we live, or just the congregations?
 If congregations, are all intended here?
 If intending to speak to wider communities, what is our accountability to the neighborhoods in which we live and worship?
 The vagueness here does not inspire vision or make the needs of the world real.

-Life: Life constitutes an essential thing, but the presbytery does not always feel essential.
+Life: Life constitutes an essential thing, but the Presbytery does not always feel essential.
 Life should be powerful, natural, continuous, growing, nurturing, creative, changing, and developing.
 Our presbytery feels external and discontinuous, especially to those who have experienced presbytery as just "swooping in when in trouble."
-For example, an ethnic congregation verbalized that they felt if they invited the presbytery, it meant they were in trouble.
+For example, an ethnic congregation verbalized that they felt if they invited the Presbytery, it meant they were in trouble.
 There was no relationship beyond troubleshooting, imposing rules, and bringing deviants back to the norm, a place of enforcement and control.
 This regulatory nature can be viewed as "ordering" rather than “living.”

 Together: We hope for but do not live into this.
 We lack connection with one another, and our ties have been weakened even further during the age of Zoom, where meetings are quick and transactional.
 We do not have many opportunities for collaboration, connection, and fellowship.
-Those members who serve on many committees may feel (or hope for) a sense of shared togetherness, but it is not meaningful to the average membership, for whom presbytery is often viewed as an abstraction.
+Those members who serve on many committees may feel (or hope for) a sense of shared togetherness, but it is not meaningful to the average membership, for whom the Presbytery is often viewed as an abstraction.
 Moreover, because of how our financial arrangements are made, there are fears of "disposability" where communities are seen as good or bad investments to be tested.
 Worshiping communities compete for money in a grant-based process.
 Needing to prove one's worth is hostile and not conducive to a sense of togetherness.

 In Christ: This is our hope.
 We desire to be together in Christ, and we know looking to Christ is where we find our saving grace, not just individually but as a presbytery.
 We doubt that we live into this, but we still have hope.